hpcaitech/ColossalAI/examples/tutorial/new_api/torch_ddp/README.md

 ## 🚀 Quick Start

-This example provides a training script and and evaluation script.
-The training script provides a an example of training ResNet on CIFAR10 dataset from scratch.
+This example provides a training script and an evaluation script.
+The training script provides an example of training ResNet on CIFAR10 dataset from scratch.

 - Training Arguments
-  - `-r, `--resume`: resume from checkpoint file path
+  - `-r`, `--resume`: resume from checkpoint file path
   - `-c`, `--checkpoint`: the folder to save checkpoints
   - `-i`, `--interval`: epoch interval to save checkpoints
   - `-f`, `--fp16`: use fp16